 Using the five whys to break things down

 If you start thinking about all the global issues out there, you’re likely to get pretty depressed.
-They’re so big that you sometimes feel unable to change anything, and even if you try to change things it’s on such a small scale that it’s hard to see the impact.
+They’re so big that you sometimes feel unable to change anything.
+Even if you try to change things it’s on such a small scale that it’s hard to see the impact.

 Instead, take a step back from that and look at your local issues — either in your country, city or street.
 Now things should be looking a bit more manageable and hopefully more rewarding when it comes to getting out what you put in.

-Whichever problem you end up choosing to tackle, it’s how you break it down that makes sure you are able to change it and have a wider effect, or even, a ripple effect.
+Whichever problem you end up choosing to tackle, it’s all about how you break it down.
+That can define whether you are able to change it and have a wider effect, or even, a ripple effect.

 Activism in action

-Recently in the British news we’ve heard a lot about Greta Thunberg, an activist who started by simply refusing to go to school every Friday.
+We’ve all heard of Greta Thunberg, an activist who started by simply refusing to go to school every Friday.
 This was all in protest against how corporates and governments were not safeguarding her future due to their environmental policies.
 Fast forward six months, and over a million students worldwide have joined in with her protest.

-Sure, she is the exception to the rule, but she broke things down and looked at how she could make in impact.
-Instead of writing letters to large companies or the EU, or her Prime Minister, or the local Mayor, she thought about where she could make a bigger impact — at her school and in her community.
+She broke things down and looked at how she could make in impact.
+Instead of writing letters to large companies or the local Mayor, she thought about where she could make a bigger impact — at her school and in her community.
 She turned a problem where so many people feel helpless into one where she feels empowered.
 Now she’s having those talks with decision-makers, and we’ll see whether she can have any impact at that level.

 Tackling your own problems